garden-io/go-seed/README.md

 ## Helm Chart 📈

-Our Helm Chart is straightforward as it only consists of a couple of files.
+Our Helm Chart is straightforward as it only consists of a few files.

 A chart definition `Chart.yaml` and a template file `app.yaml`.